itsMig/D4Xgui/paper/paper.md

 # Introduction
 Carbonate clumped isotope thermometry enables determination of carbonate formation temperatures [@Ghosh_2006a] and allows to identify effects of isotopic disequilibrium [@Tripati2010] or secondary alteration [@Dennis2010; @Huntington_2011], among others.
-Its application relies on thermodynamically driven fractionation of stable carbon and oxygen isotopes among different carbonate isotopologues, a phenomenon which favors increasing excess formation (relative to stochastically predicted isotope partitioning) of multiply heavy substituted isotopologues (\textit{clumped isotopes}) with decreasing temperature [@Schauble_2006].
+Its application relies on thermodynamically driven fractionation of stable carbon and oxygen isotopes among different carbonate isotopologues, a phenomenon which favors increasing excess formation (relative to stochastically predicted isotope partitioning) of multiply heavy substituted isotopologues (*clumped isotopes*) with decreasing temperature [@Schauble_2006].
 Since excess abundances of multiply substituted isotopologues cannot be analysed from within the carbonate directly, samples are quantitatively reacted with phosphoric acid and measurements are performed on the evolved CO$_2$.
 Precise analysis of excess abundances of multiply substituted isotopologues was initially restricted to CO$_2$ of mass 47 (mainly made up of  $^{13}$C$^{18}$O$^{16}$O) and the corresponding metric defined as the $\Delta_{47}$ value.
 Recent improvements in instrumentation also enabled highly precise quantification of excess abundances of mass 48 (mainly made up of  $^{12}$C$^{18}$O$^{18}$O) and 49 (exclusively made up of $^{13}$C$^{18}$O$^{18}$O) isotopologues [@Fiebig_2021; @Swart_2021; @Bernecker_2023].